EclecticKlos/projectAngularClone/notes/bookFeedback.md

 For the jshint error, ran npm install karma-jshint-preprocessor --save-dev

 hello.js file is not included in the documents for setup on github

+PAGE 3
+  Poor phrasing: "Angular scopes implement a dirty-checking mechanism, using which you can get notified when a piece of data on a scope changes."

+PAGE 30
+  Isn't this a stack, not a queue?